 Place lima beans in just enough salted water to prevent sticking; bring to a boil.
 Reduce the heat, cover the pan, and simmer the vegetables for about 25 minutes, or until the fresh beans are almost tender.
 Check frequently and add more water as needed.

 With a sharp knife, cut the kernels from the cobs.
-With the dull back of the knife, scrape the liquid from cobs
+With the dull back of the knife, scrape and reserve the liquid from the cobs.

 Add the heavy cream and butter to the vegetables.
 Taste and add salt and pepper to taste.

 Continue cooking the succotash until it is hot.